lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 lt_initdb

-LightDB database cluster.
+LightDB database instance.
 A database

 cluster is a collection of databases that are managed by a single